Telesphore-Uwabera/Currency-Exchange-Platform/README.md

 This project uses the [ExchangeRate-API](https://www.exchangerate-api.com/) for fetching real-time exchange rates.

+## The Link

+This is the link to the [platform](https://telesphore-uwabera.github.io/Currency-Exchange-Platform/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.